foundinblank/study1adults/08gist.md

 gistonacc_lmm <- lmer(acc ~ gist * direction * maingroup + (1|id) + (1|story), data = cleanlexdata)
 ```

-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients

 ``` r
 summary(gistonacc_lmm)
 ```

-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients

     ## Linear mixed model fit by REML t-tests use Satterthwaite approximations
     ##   to degrees of freedom [lmerMod]
     ## Formula: acc ~ gist * direction * maingroup + (1 | id) + (1 | story)
     ##    Data: cleanlexdata
     ##
-    ## REML criterion at convergence: -294.6
+    ## REML criterion at convergence: -295.9
     ##
     ## Scaled residuals:
     ##      Min       1Q   Median       3Q      Max
-    ## -2.18523 -0.60898 -0.02399  0.62459  2.28421
+    ## -2.16714 -0.62107 -0.02386  0.60181  2.28761
     ##
     ## Random effects:
     ##  Groups   Name        Variance  Std.Dev.
-    ##  id       (Intercept) 0.0025652 0.05065
+    ##  id       (Intercept) 0.0025366 0.05036
-    ##  story    (Intercept) 0.0007757 0.02785
+    ##  story    (Intercept) 0.0007529 0.02744
-    ##  Residual             0.0076850 0.08766
+    ##  Residual             0.0077270 0.08790
     ## Number of obs: 204, groups:  id, 52; story, 4
     ##
     ## Fixed effects:
     ##                                                Estimate Std.
 Error
-    ## (Intercept)                                        0.967221   0.097033
-    ## gistYes                                           -0.119291   0.097282
-    ## directionreversed                                 -0.154181   0.099973
-    ## maingroupDeafEarly                                -0.125148   0.112101
-    ## maingroupDeafLate                                 -0.098903   0.076631
-    ## maingroupHearingLate                              -0.169802   0.067540
-    ## maingroupHearingNovice                            -0.238346   0.100658
-    ## gistYes:directionreversed                          0.056673   0.104774
-    ## gistYes:maingroupDeafEarly                         0.112951   0.114791
-    ## gistYes:maingroupDeafLate                          0.123131   0.066726
-    ## gistYes:maingroupHearingLate                       0.188199   0.058745
-    ## gistYes:maingroupHearingNovice                     0.235545   0.105978
-    ## directionreversed:maingroupDeafEarly              -0.064491   0.117952
-    ## directionreversed:maingroupDeafLate               -0.021074   0.053014
-    ## directionreversed:maingroupHearingLate             0.001075   0.047317
-    ## directionreversed:maingroupHearingNovice           0.061053   0.105486
-    ## gistYes:directionreversed:maingroupDeafEarly       0.087749   0.130387
-    ## gistYes:directionreversed:maingroupHearingNovice  -0.147767   0.121800
-    ##                                                          df t value
-    ## (Intercept)                                      176.970000   9.968
-    ## gistYes                                          169.130000  -1.226
-    ## directionreversed                                163.070000  -1.542
-    ## maingroupDeafEarly                               179.880000  -1.116
-    ## maingroupDeafLate                                183.060000  -1.291
-    ## maingroupHearingLate                             184.040000  -2.514
-    ## maingroupHearingNovice                           180.110000  -2.368
-    ## gistYes:directionreversed                        163.600000   0.541
-    ## gistYes:maingroupDeafEarly                       169.010000   0.984
-    ## gistYes:maingroupDeafLate                        172.860000   1.845
-    ## gistYes:maingroupHearingLate                     162.610000   3.204
-    ## gistYes:maingroupHearingNovice                   171.830000   2.223
-    ## directionreversed:maingroupDeafEarly             164.230000  -0.547
-    ## directionreversed:maingroupDeafLate              151.890000  -0.398
-    ## directionreversed:maingroupHearingLate           145.820000   0.023
-    ## directionreversed:maingroupHearingNovice         161.670000   0.579
-    ## gistYes:directionreversed:maingroupDeafEarly     167.460000   0.673
-    ## gistYes:directionreversed:maingroupHearingNovice 163.420000  -1.213
-    ##                                                  Pr(>|t|)
-    ## (Intercept)                                       < 2e-16 ***
-    ## gistYes                                           0.22181
-    ## directionreversed                                 0.12496
-    ## maingroupDeafEarly                                0.26575
-    ## maingroupDeafLate                                 0.19846
-    ## maingroupHearingLate                              0.01279 *
-    ## maingroupHearingNovice                            0.01895 *
-    ## gistYes:directionreversed                         0.58930
-    ## gistYes:maingroupDeafEarly                        0.32654
-    ## gistYes:maingroupDeafLate                         0.06670 .
-    ## gistYes:maingroupHearingLate                      0.00163 **
-    ## gistYes:maingroupHearingNovice                    0.02755 *
-    ## directionreversed:maingroupDeafEarly              0.58529
-    ## directionreversed:maingroupDeafLate               0.69155
-    ## directionreversed:maingroupHearingLate            0.98191
-    ## directionreversed:maingroupHearingNovice          0.56354
-    ## gistYes:directionreversed:maingroupDeafEarly      0.50188
-    ## gistYes:directionreversed:maingroupHearingNovice  0.22681
+    ## (Intercept)                                    0.822826   0.080545
+    ## gistYes                                        0.030206   0.075743
+    ## directionreversed                             -0.011472   0.068874
+    ## maingroupDeafEarly                             0.019608   0.098428
+    ## maingroupDeafLate                             -0.101523   0.076707
+    ## maingroupHearingLate                          -0.173734   0.067573
+    ## maingroupHearingNovice                        -0.094410   0.075421
+    ## gistYes:directionreversed                     -0.090504   0.062593
+    ## gistYes:maingroupDeafEarly                    -0.036764   0.097609
+    ## gistYes:maingroupDeafLate                      0.120499   0.066825
+    ## gistYes:maingroupHearingLate                   0.186940   0.058864
+    ## gistYes:maingroupHearingNovice                 0.086734   0.064262
+    ## directionreversed:maingroupDeafEarly          -0.208103   0.093058
+    ## directionreversed:maingroupDeafLate           -0.016525   0.053013
+    ## directionreversed:maingroupHearingLate         0.006429   0.047243
+    ## directionreversed:maingroupHearingNovice      -0.081341   0.058086
+    ## gistYes:directionreversed:maingroupDeafEarly   0.236075   0.099695
+    ##                                                      df t value Pr(>|t|)
+    ## (Intercept)                                  175.660000  10.216  < 2e-16
+    ## gistYes                                      166.550000   0.399  0.69055
+    ## directionreversed                            161.680000  -0.167  0.86792
+    ## maingroupDeafEarly                           182.230000   0.199  0.84232
+    ## maingroupDeafLate                            184.020000  -1.324  0.18731
+    ## maingroupHearingLate                         185.110000  -2.571  0.01092
+    ## maingroupHearingNovice                       183.470000  -1.252  0.21225
+    ## gistYes:directionreversed                    165.520000  -1.446  0.15010
+    ## gistYes:maingroupDeafEarly                   168.220000  -0.377  0.70691
+    ## gistYes:maingroupDeafLate                    173.860000   1.803  0.07309
+    ## gistYes:maingroupHearingLate                 163.650000   3.176  0.00179
+    ## gistYes:maingroupHearingNovice               166.580000   1.350  0.17895
+    ## directionreversed:maingroupDeafEarly         164.400000  -2.236  0.02668
+    ## directionreversed:maingroupDeafLate          153.150000  -0.312  0.75568
+    ## directionreversed:maingroupHearingLate       146.860000   0.136  0.89194
+    ## directionreversed:maingroupHearingNovice     151.880000  -1.400  0.16344
+    ## gistYes:directionreversed:maingroupDeafEarly 171.110000   2.368  0.01900
+    ##
+    ## (Intercept)                                  ***
+    ## gistYes
+    ## directionreversed
+    ## maingroupDeafEarly
+    ## maingroupDeafLate
+    ## maingroupHearingLate                         *
+    ## maingroupHearingNovice
+    ## gistYes:directionreversed
+    ## gistYes:maingroupDeafEarly
+    ## gistYes:maingroupDeafLate                    .
+    ## gistYes:maingroupHearingLate                 **
+    ## gistYes:maingroupHearingNovice
+    ## directionreversed:maingroupDeafEarly         *
+    ## directionreversed:maingroupDeafLate
+    ## directionreversed:maingroupHearingLate
+    ## directionreversed:maingroupHearingNovice
+    ## gistYes:directionreversed:maingroupDeafEarly *
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

     ##
-    ## Correlation matrix not shown by default, as p = 18 > 12.
+    ## Correlation matrix not shown by default, as p = 17 > 12.
     ## Use print(x, correlation=TRUE)  or
     ##   vcov(x)     if you need it

     ## fit warnings:
-    ## fixed-effect model matrix is rank deficient so dropping 2 columns / coefficients
+    ## fixed-effect model matrix is rank deficient so dropping 3 columns / coefficients

 Is there an effect of maingroup and/or direction on gist?
 Let's do a LMM but with a logit-link function since it's a binary outcome.

 The coefficients are log odds.
 HearingNovice and Direction are significant main effects.
 I converted them to probability by hand (odds = exp(coef), then probability = odds / 1+odds).
 From (Sebastian's blog)\[<https://sebastiansauer.github.io/convert_logit2prob/>\].
-(And a good SO post here.)\[<https://stackoverflow.com/questions/41384075/r-calculate-and-interpret-odds-ratio-in-logistic-regression>\] The intercept is around 0.99, so the probability of getting it right as a DeafNative is 99%.
+(And a good SO post here.)\[<https://stackoverflow.com/questions/41384075/r-calculate-and-interpret-odds-ratio-in-logistic-regression>\] The intercept is around 1, so the probability of getting it right as a DeafNative is 100%.
 (If I'm interpreting this right).
 Adding up the coefficients:

 1. If you are a DeafNative watched a reversed story, the probability is 80% (and this is a significant change).
-2. If you are watching a forward story as a HearingNovice, the probability is 44% (and this is also significant).
+2. If you are watching a forward story as a HearingNovice, the probability is 43% (and this is also significant).
-3. If you are watching a reversed story as a HearingNovice, the probability is only 13%!
+3. If you are watching a reversed story as a HearingNovice, the probability is only 14%!

 And this kind of makes sense if you look at the scatterplot above.
 Most HearingNovice watching reversed stories get it wrong.